rongkangw/tp/docs/DeveloperGuide.md

 **Guarantees**

-* The member will be removed from the event’s roster.
+* The member will be removed from the event’s roster
 * Any event roles that the member may have under that event will also be removed

 **MSS**